dridk/bioweb/README.md

 # bioweb
-Some bioinformatics tool available as a static web page thanks to webassembly.
+Some bioinformatics tool available as a static web page thanks to [biowasm](https://biowasm.com/)

+## List of tools

+- sampling_fastq

+Downsampling fastq file to a specific read count